github/docs/content/github/collaborating-with-pull-requests/reviewing-changes-in-pull-requests/about-pull-request-reviews.md

----
-title: About pull request reviews
+©title: About pull request reviews
 intro: 'Reviews allow collaborators to comment on the changes proposed in pull requests, approve the changes, or request further changes before the pull request is merged.
 Repository administrators can require that all pull requests are approved before being merged.'
 redirect_from:
-  - /github/collaborating-with-issues-and-pull-requests/reviewing-changes-in-pull-requests/about-pull-request-reviews
+  - ©/github/collaborating-with-issues-and-pull-requests/reviewing-changes-in-pull-requests/about-pull-request-reviews
-  - /articles/about-pull-request-reviews
+  - ©/articles/about-pull-request-reviews
-  - /github/collaborating-with-issues-and-pull-requests/about-pull-request-reviews
+  - ©/github/collaborating-with-issues-and-pull-requests/about-pull-request-reviews
 versions:
   fpt: '*'
   ghes: '*'